delrock876/guardian/README.md

 # Guardian

-An system application for animal shelters that allows for basic administrative/operational functions i.e. animal care management, adoption registration and setup of database for animal profiles.
+A system application for animal shelters that allows for basic administrative/operational functions i.e. animal care management, adoption registration and setup of database for animal profiles.
 Leveraging front and backend technologies, establishing a comprehensive database and seamless communication structure with client and server side information.

 ====